Rufus (band): Decline and final years

-Post-break-up
+Post-breakup

 In 2001, Rufus (Kevin Murphy, Tony Maiden, Bobby Watson, Dave Wolinski, John "JR" Robinson) and Khan reunited for a brief tour, which Khan described in her 2003 autobiography, Chaka!
 Through the Fire (co-written with Tonya Bolden).
 Khan and Maiden reunited on the modernized Rufus medley "Pack'd My Bags"/ "You Got the Love", on Khan's double Grammy Award-winning 2007 album, Funk This.
 While discussing a second potential reunion with Rufus during a 2008 interview with Billboard, Khan said that the band's classic lineup, which includes Andre Fischer and Nate Morgan, had no plans on reuniting with Khan saying that touring with Maiden, one of the few Rufus bandmates with which Khan kept a close friendship was the closest to another Rufus reunion.

 A lineup of Rufus including Bobby Watson and JR began a short tour in 2008.
 Neither founding member Kevin Murphy, mainstay Tony Maiden, nor Dave Wolinski participated in the tour.
 In September 2011, the Rock & Roll Hall of Fame committee announced that the band and Khan were jointly nominated for induction to the 27th annual class.
 They had been eligible since 1999 (with the committee counting the band's first album as being Rags to Rufus rather than 1973's Rufus).
 It was their first year of nomination.
 Earlier in the year, Khan received a solo star on the Hollywood Walk of Fame.
 Rufus was nominated again for the Rock & Roll Hall of Fame in September 2017.